pabloripoll/docker-laravel-8.7-jwt-mariadb-10.11/README.md

 Makefile  repo-commit             echoes common git commands
 ```

+*On Windows* - I recommend to use Makefile: *https://stackoverflow.com/questions/2532234/how-to-run-a-makefile-in-windows*

 ## Service Configuration

 Create a [DOTENV](.env) file from [.env.example](.env.example) and setup according to your project requirement the following variables

+## General Information Variables
 ```
 # REMOVE COMMENTS WHEN COPY THIS FILE